jkunze/n2t-eggnog/t/n2t/e/n2t_apidoc.rst

 abbreviated as $b below.
 You would need an N2T user name (known as a *populator*, ``sam`` below) and a password (``xyzzy``, not a real password).
-(Due to current resource constraints, we can only add new N2T users in exchange for benefit to the ARKsInTheOpen.org effort, for example, contributions of staff time for technical or promotional work;
+(Due to current resource constraints, we can only add new N2T users in exchange for benefit to the `ARK Alliance`_ effort, for example, contributions of staff time for technical or promotional work;
 `please let us know`_ if you are interested.)